How to cope with losing someone to suicide

 Consider extra support

-If you would like to read more about coping with suicide bereavement, here are some articles and guides that you may find helpful:
+If you would like to read more about coping with suicide bereavement, you might find the following articles and guides helpful:

 The HSE’s mental health information website, YourMentalHealth.ie have helpful articles on suicide bereavement.